Sailing the San Juan Islands with Historian Stephen Dow Beckham

 One must be able to negotiate stairs and narrow walkways in order to navigate the living areas on the Schooner Zodiac.
 See the virtual tour here.

-Note- It is important when taking a sailing voyage that you remain flexible to take advantage of the wind for sailing.
+Note- Sailing vacations are subject to the whim of the wind; the exact itinerary may be modified based on weather and various conditions.
 Should the wind be uncooperative, we will take hikes, kayak, see historic and significant sights, and more.

 - Four nights aboard the Schooner Zodiac.